KeithPallo/KRR_final_project/README.md

 ------------------------------------------------------------------------------

 **Special Thanks:** <br />
-We would like to thank our class instructors: Irina Rabkina and Willie Wilson for their patience and help!
+We would like to thank our class instructors: Irina Rabkina and Willie Wilson for their patience and guidance in this project!
+We learned a lot about knowledge representation and reasoning :]